esnet/iperf/README.md

 iperf3 is principally developed by ESnet / Lawrence Berkleley National Laboratory.
 It is released under a three-clause BSD license.

-For more information see: https://github.com/esnet/iperf
+For more information see: http://software.es.net/iperf

+Source code and issue tracker: https://github.com/esnet/iperf

 Obtaining iperf3
 ----------------